Expert Author

 The provision of free childcare provides the rarest of economic policy opportunities – it’s both an effective form of fiscal

-Labour costs have played an insignificant role in the recent increase in inflation, accounting for just 15 percent of economy
+Labour costs have played an insignificant role in the recent increase in inflation, accounting for just 15% of economy wide

 Profit share